DevShasa/nodejs-mpesa/readme.md

 # Grid Payment APIs - README

-This document outlines the structure and functionality of the Grid Payment APIs, which handle payment processing via Safaricom's M-Pesa service.
+This document outlines the structure and functionality of the Mpesa Payment APIs, which handle payment processing via Safaricom's M-Pesa service.

 ## Overview